edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

 As the Subnet choose the internal network that you created in an earlier step (See Figure 21).
-In case you are tempted to think that it doesn&#8217;t matter which interface we add first: The interface to the external network is an uplink for this router and is therefore added differently.
+In case you are tempted to think that it doesn't matter which interface we add first: The interface to the external network is an uplink for this router and is therefore added differently.
 Click on _Add interface_ to finish your selection.

 <div id="attachment_970" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA22-e1390006054933.png" alt="Figure 21: Add interface to router" width="600" height="350" class="size-full wp-image-970" />